alla4300/UX308-Assignment-2/README.md

-# Simple magic 8 ball app to show as a PWA
+# Simple magnificent  8 ball app to show as a PWA

 1. run with live server
 2. deploy to github pages